ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 This option lets you specify your switch model (LZW30-SN, LZW31-SN, LZW36, and LZW45).

-### Node ID Passthrough
+### Passthrough

-Enable to process all scene messages used by your Z-Wave integration.
+Enable to process all scene messages used by your Home Assistant integration.
 Recommended ONLY for those with a Z-Wave network made of the same type of switch.